apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hollywood's writers' strike might come to an end soon**
+**House GOP leaders float new plan to avert government shutdown**

-You can read more about it [here](https://www.theverge.com/2023/9/21/23882218/wga-negotiations-hollywood-writers-strike-2023).
+You can read more about it [here](https://www.axios.com/2023/09/20/house-republicans-government-shutdown-new-plan).

 ## Requirements
 - Python 3.8